cs0320-f25/typescript-csv-jessiiishin/README.md

     Extensions
     1. Streaming mode (parse line by line instead of files?)
     2. Infer types from fields
-    3. Validation (let users supply a schema or validator to check each row) ?
+    3. Validation (let users supply a schema or validator to check each row)
     4. Error handling with bad input
-    5. Async support (read from files, network streams, or in-browser File objects) ?
+    5. Async support (read from files, network streams, or in-browser File objects)
     6. Allow devs to specify type of parsed object
     7. Have a config object that exposes options
     8. Error reporting
     9. Export & parse (CSV -> JSON, JSON -> CSV)
-    10. Multi character delimiters??
+    10. Multi character delimiters
-    11. Locale aware parsing (1.234,56 vs 1,234.56)??
+    11. Locale aware parsing (1.234,56 vs 1,234.56)

-    It seemed like it gave me usually the same answers just rephrased.
-The more detailed instructions I provided, the more suggestions it returned.
-Sometimes it gave me steps to write the CSV parser even though I didn't ask for it.

-    Some of its suggestions overlapped with my initial thoughts, like the quoting rules or delimiters.

 - #### Step 3: use an LLM to help expand your perspective.